Origin of the Name of the City of Lehi

 An Analogy

-Suppose there was a contemporary man named George Washington who made outstanding contributions to education in his community throughout his lifetime.
+Suppose there was a present-day man named George Washington who made outstanding contributions to education in his community throughout his lifetime.
 Because of this, the local school board decided to name a new elementary school after him.
 Imagine how difficult it could be to preserve the origin of that school's name when there is such an obvious, though incorrect, alternative origin.
 The origin of Lehi could be a similar situation.

 The City of Lehi